mykola-dev/bindingtools/README.md

 ```

 ### Bundle arguments tricks
-The args bundle have never been such simple before.
+Dealing with args bundle has never been such simple before.
 Let's declare another one activity:
 ```kotlin
 class SecondActivity : AppCompatActivity() {